jongsjawns/1stPic-frontend/README.md

 npm install

-running gulp in the command line will compile the project and start a server to watch changes and automatically refresh
+typing gulp in the command line will compile the project and start a server to watch changes and automatically refresh

 see gulpfile.js for additional gulp tasks